stuartellis/tf-tasks/README.md

 ### Units - TF Modules as Components

+To work with the tooling, a TF module must be a valid [root module](https://opentofu.org/docs/language/modules/), and the input variables must include four string variables that have specific names.
+This tooling refers to modules that follow these requirements as _units_.

-You define each set of infrastructure code as a component.
-Every infrastructure component is a separate TF root [module](https://opentofu.org/docs/language/modules/).
-This means that each component can be created, tested, updated or destroyed independently of the others.
-This tooling refers to these components as _units_.
+These requirements enable us to handle every unit as a component that behaves in a standard way.
+Each instance of the resources that are defined by a component unit can be independently created, tested, updated or destroyed.

+The four required input variables are:

+- `tft_product_name` (string) - The name of the product or project
+- `tft_environment_name` (string) - The name of the environment
+- `tft_unit_name` (string) - The name of the component
+- `tft_edition` (string) - An identifier for the specific instance of the resources

 To create a new unit, use the `tft:new` task: